core-wg/senml-spec/draft-ietf-core-senml.md

 Only the UTF-8 {{RFC3629}} form of JSON is allowed.
 Characters in the String Value are encoded using the escape sequences defined in
-{{RFC7159}}.
+{{-json}}.
 Octets in the Data Value are base64 encoded with URL safe alphabet as defined in Section 5 of {{RFC4648}}, with padding omitted.

 Systems receiving measurements MUST be able to process the range of